 Scott has a voracious appetite for knowledge, a passion for supporting future geoscientists, and a love of connecting with the many friends he has made over the years at GSA meetings: “When I think about what GSA has meant to me over my nearly 50-year membership, there are many things that come to mind.
 One is the knowledge I’ve gained through the publications; Geology and GSA Bulletin are excellent sources for geoscience that I still use in my classroom today.
 I also appreciate the Annual Meetings—I’ve been to most of them over the last fifty years.
 I enjoy listening to friends give talks and every year I try to give at least one talk myself.
 I also make a point of bringing students so they can experience what for many of them is their first professional geoscience meeting.
 I am also very thankful for and supportive of the scholarship money that GSA gives out.
 I always push my students to apply for scholarships.
 When I was a student I had no money and even small grants would make a huge difference.”

 This enthusiasm for future geoscientists is why Scott decided to include the GSA Foundation in his estate plan and encourages others do the same: “It’s a way for your name to live on and it helps the students of the future.
 All gifts are much appreciated, because almost everything the Foundation gives out goes to students.”

 If you would like to include the GSA Foundation in your estate plan like Scott, there are several options for doing so, including bequests; gifts of retirement plan assets; life income gifts through charitable remainder trusts, charitable lead trusts, and charitable gift annuities; and gifts of life insurance in the form of a new or existing policy.
-For more information including sample language and other resources, visit https://gsa-foundation.org/planned-giving/ or contact Clifton Cullen at +1-303-357-1007 or email@example.com.
+For more information including sample language and other resources, visit https://gsa-foundation.org/planned-giving/ or contact Debbie Marcinkowski at +1-303-357-1047 or firstname.lastname@example.org.